Walking is a great, low-cost way to get active and get around town!

-# First version

-Walking is a great, low-cost way to get active!
-In an effort to encourage more physical activity in Norwalk, the Health Department led a neighborhood walking program called “Become a NorWALKER.”
-With help from the Norwalk Recreation and Parks Department and Norwalk Planning and Zoning Department, the Health Department mapped dozens of walking routes throughout the city.
+NorWALKER Walking Maps With help from the Norwalk Recreation and Parks Department and Norwalk Planning and Zoning Department, the Health Department mapped dozens of walking routes throughout the city.
 Find a neighborhood you would like to explore and become a NorWALKER!
 Click here to see all the NorWALKER Walking Maps!